 The relevance of the KPPC project is overall very high.
 The core focus is on up-stream capacity development based on needs-assessment and planning has resulted in stronger organizational capacities.
 The development of the institutional level capacity is more challenging as it requires working with multiple stakeholders with different structures and institutional cultures.

 Existing capacity constraints within the GSSCPD and other line ministries participating in KPPC Project infinitives limit the impact of the project.
 Although knowledge generation activities take place regularly and are at the core of the project design, there activities often are delayed and overall the project framework does not contain indicators to measure progress in this area.
+The current project indicators were developed during the design phase of the project document.
+However, they were deemed unrealistic after several months of implementation due to changes in activities and mechanisms in place, in addition to delays that took place during implementation.

 The main remaining challenges for the KPPC are:

 Despite effort from the project in laying the foundations for the KPPC operational structures, the internal structure (organigram) as well as the precise business model for the KPPC operations and interactions with other units (both within GSSCPD as well as outside ministries) remains unclear.
 The biggest challenge is to decide what role and legal powers will KPPC have (for e.g. would it be able to reject policy / legislation?
 Would it have an advisory role only?).
 This decision will in turn determine the KPPC position in the policy – making cycle (e.g. no policy can be submitted to Parliament without KPPC technical advice?).
+Nevertheless, it has to be noted that the center worked on public policies related to healthcare that were adopted by the Ministry of Health, as well as on a Macroeconomic model that caught the attention of multiple government institutions, which expressed interest in collaborating with the center.
+Therefore, the center has already moved from providing consultations on public policies to a more executive role, where it is working on applied policies with national ministries and stakeholders, a notable achievement for a relatively new center.

 As it stands now, KPPC is understaffed and the five people fully employed at the moment are mostly performing administrative rather than research – oriented tasks.
 KPPC is relying heavily on external expertise to perform evidence – based research.
 It does not as yet have any in-house capacity.